LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 The heading "How we excel"  is not marked up with a heading tag, it uses a paragraph <code><p></code> tag, instead, so this fails 1.3.1 Info and Relationships.
 Just a point, this SC doesn't require the heading to be the correct level, however, when we write it up for not using a heading tag, we can absolutely tell them what it should be.

+##### How to find

+Accessibility Insights is useful for this, if you click the extension's icon, a small pop out menu appears, it's the "Ad Hoc Tools" option we'r e interested in, here.
+Click that and toggle the Headings switch and each heading will have a box drawn around it, with the heading level.
+The "How we excel" heading has no box and is therefore, not a proper heading.
+Alternatively, I also right click > Inspect Element and look at the HTML to determine wether it's an actual heading or the Web developer extension has a similar function.

 ##### Solution

 I changed the paragraph element to `<h2>` element, as that would be the correct heading level in this situation.

 #### Visual list not programmatically determinible

 The visual list, in the "What tech do we use" section is visually formatted as a list, but is not programmatically a list.
-This fails 1.3.1 info and Relationships
+This fails 1.3.1 info and Relationships.

+##### How to find

+Listening to the page with a screen reader or inpecting the HTML.
+I don't have a tool I use for this, although I'm sure I once had something that did outline lists.

 ##### Solution